-THE GRADUATE ACADEMIC PROGRAM ADMINISTRATOR
+THE GRADUATE ACADEMIC PROGRAM STAFF

-The Graduate Academic Program Administrator, currently Kim Franklin, sits in Malone 160 and can help you with most administrative and financial matters.
-You can also reach out to Meagan Wade, Sr. Academic Coordinator for the PhD and MSE program if you need further assistance.
+The Graduate Academic Program Manager, currently Kim Franklin, sits in Malone 155 and can help you with most matters related to degree requirements, enrollment issues, programming activities, GBO scheduling, student status changes, PhD appointment questions, funding concerns, and health and well-being resources.
+You can also reach out to Christine Basista, PhD Sr. Academic Coordinator, if you need added assistance.